estefand/QMB6617S25/module_02_1_project_planning/README.md

 it into use.
 As such, they’re a good place to start.
 As a reminder, they're listed here.

 <img src="Images/MMLP_PS2.png" width="500"/>

+We all know what that is: GItHub is one such repository!
+You might also have a central place to store documentation relating to the project: data dictionaries, project requirements, and so on.

 <img src="Images/MMLP_PS3.png" width="500"/>